brevis-network/brevis-sdk-typescript/README.md

 # Brevis SDK Typescript

 The Typescript SDK offers a way for NodeJS to interact with the prover service and Brevis' system.
+Go check out Brevis SDK's [documentation site](https://docs.brevis.network/) for more information.

 ## Workflow